 Avoid Common Mistakes with SaaS LTV

 It’s not uncommon for a SaaS management team to believe there’s only one way to calculate lifetime value, and to compare their LTV to other SaaS firms or to industry benchmarks.
-But it’s important to determine the best way for your team to calculate LTV, not only to have an accurate figure, but also to better understand trends and other factors that impact revenue growth.
+But it’s important to determine the best way for your team to calculate LTV, not only to have an accurate figure, but also to better understand trends and other factors that impact future revenue growth.

-With different ways to calculate LTV and different use cases for each, it’s easy to see how confusion and misinformation can plague a SaaS company’s financials.
+With different ways for SaaS businesses to calculate LTV and different use cases for each, it’s easy to see how confusion and misinformation can plague a SaaS company’s financials.
 It is critical that everyone in your organization—leadership, management, board, and other stakeholders—has a common understanding of the LTV calculation to be used, and that everyone is aligned on the KPIs that are moving the company forward.
 Your finance leadership should drive this organizational understanding and alignment by developing, defining, and documenting those KPIs.

 Lastly, it’s ok to benchmark LTV, but you must ensure any benchmarks you’re using are also using the same formula.
 Otherwise, you’re not making an apples-to-apples comparison.